-1. Would you have the surgery again?
+- 1. Would you have the surgery again?
+All responded yes. - 2.
+Would you refer a friend for the surgery?
 All responded yes.

-2.Would you refer a friend for the surgery?
-All responded yes.

-The BioPro HemiEdge 1st MPJ Implant maintains the successful long standing articulation and stem design of the orginal First MPJ Hemi Implant.
-The implant incorporates an "edge" extending dorsally, medially, and laterally around 60% of the implant with no change plantarly to allow for the FHB pathway.
+The BioPro HemiEdge® 1st MTP Implant maintains the successful long standing articulation and stem design.
+The design change incorporates an "edge" extending dorsally, medially, and laterally around 60% of the implant with no change plantarly to allow for the FHB pathway.
 The dorsal edge incorporates two windows or portals to view proper implant seating at the bone/implant interface.
-With this unique design, the BioPro HemiEdge 1st MTP Implant helps reduce or eliminate the following potential complications:
+With this unique design, the BioPro HemiEdge® 1st MTP Implant helps reduce or eliminate the following potential complications:

-- 1. Abnormal placement or insertion.
-The Edge on the implant ensures it can only be inserted in the proper orientation, avoiding angled insertions. - 2.
-Abnormal implant size selection.
+- Abnormal placement or insertion.
+The Edge on the implant ensures it can only be inserted in the proper orientation, avoiding angled insertions. - Abnormal implant size selection.
 Improperly sized implants will not fit properly. - 3.
 Elimination of shift or deviation.
-The Edge assists in maintaining proper position and stabilization the implant. - 4.
-Compression or telescoping of the implant into the phalanx.
+The Edge assists in maintaining proper position and stabilizing the implant.

+- 4. Compression or telescoping of the implant into the phalanx.
 The implant is larger than the peripheral cortices to maintain implant stability. - 5.
 Abnormal bone overgrowth or impingement.
-The BioPro HemiEdge encompasses the dorsal, medial, and lateral sides of the proximal phalanx assisting in reducing or eliminating bone overgrowth.
+The BioPro HemiEdge® encompasses the dorsal, medial, and lateral sides of the proximal phalanx assisting in reducing or eliminating bone overgrowth.